 In accordance with the Code, the Chairman was independent at the time of his appointment in January 2019.
 The other four Non-Executive Directors (Angela Lockwood, Julia Unwin, Chris Loughlin, and Jim Clarke) are all considered to be independent for the purposes of the Code.
-The three Executive Directors and the Employment in an executive role within the Group) are not considered to be independent.
+The three Executive Directors and the Employee Director (by virtue of her employment in an executive role within the Group) are not considered to be independent.